 Vegan Nacho Cheese Recipe

 The first time I tested this recipe, it needed some tweaking, but as of now this recipe is a household favorite.
-We love nachos, but you can use this cheese on anything from sandwiches, baked potatoes, and burritos, enchiladas, mac & cheese to just plain bread.
-Basically if you like cheese you can put this on anything for a gooey cheesy craving to fill.
-Grab your chips people!
+We love nachos, but you can use this cheese on anything from sandwiches, baked potatoes, and burritos to enchiladas, mac-n-cheese, and just plain bread.
+Basically, if you like cheese, you can put this on anything for a gooey, cheesy craving to fill.
+Grab your chips, people!

 - 2 medium-large potatoes, diced